 - We advise you to exercise a high degree of caution in Israel due to the threat of terrorist attack and the threat of rocket fire.
 Terrorist attacks could occur at anytime and anywhere in Israel.

 - Since September 2015, there have been frequent incidents of violence and unrest in parts of Israel.
-There have been terrorist attacks in Jerusalem, and violent clashes around the Temple Mount/Haram al-Sharif, East Jerusalem, and the West Bank.
-Tensions remain high and further incidents are possible.
+There are ongoing and frequent terrorist attacks in Jerusalem, and violent clashes around the Temple Mount/Haram al-Sharif, East Jerusalem, and the West Bank.
+Some of this violence is spilling into other parts of Israel.
+Tensions remain high and further incidents are likely.
 You should pay close attention to local news, avoid areas of reported trouble, and observe instructions from local authorities.
 See Safety and security.

 - During the most recent military confrontation in July-August 2014, over 4,000 rockets were fired from Gaza into Israel.
 You should be aware of the risks of travel should further conflict between Hamas and Israel occur.